Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 ### Define an assignment logger

 Eppo is architected so that raw user data never leaves your system.
 As part of that, instead of pushing subject-level exposure events to Eppo's servers, Eppo's SDKs integrate with your existing logging system.
 The SDK invokes the callback to capture assignment data whenever a variation is assigned.
-This is done with a logging callback function defined at SDK initialization.
+This is done with a logging callback method defined at SDK initialization.

 ```csharp